 - Click Apply, and then click on the OK button to close the window.
 You should be able to tell the difference right away!
 Check if the taskbar is functioning as you’d expect after making this change.

 Method 5.
 Repair corrupt system files

-Corrupt system files are the most common cause of this error.
+Corrupt system files are the most common cause for this error.
 You can easily restore all damaged files with a utility found in Windows itself, called the System File Checker; SFC scan for short.
-This tool checks for all of your system files takes note of any missing or corrupted ones and replaces them with the default unaltered files.
+This tool checks for all of your system files, takes note of any missing or corrupted ones, and replaces them with the default unaltered files.